toralf/torutils/README.md

 ```

 This replaces any current content of the iptables _filter_ table with the rule set described below.
-Make a backup of the current tables before if needed.
 Best is to (re-)start Tor afterwards.
 The live statistics can be watched by: